Generative Predictive Control: Flow Matching Policies for Dynamic and Difficult-to-Demonstrate Tasks: Simulation Studies

 \subsection{Scalability}

-In choosing our set of example systems, which range from 1 to 29 degrees-of-freedom, we aim to find the scalability limits of Algorithm~\ref{alg:gpc}.
-This \textbf{scalability hits a bottleneck with the largest humanoid example}: the GPC policy alone is unable to reliably stand up, though GPC+ is effective.
+We chose example systems possessing 1 to 29 degrees-of-freedom, in order to assess the scalability of Algorithm~\ref{alg:gpc}.
+This \textbf{scalability limit is reached with the largest humanoid example}: the GPC policy alone is unable to reliably stand up, though GPC+ remains effective.
+Further cost and hyperparameter tuning, curriculum training, and more computation could likely improve performance.

-It is likely that further cost and hyperparameter tuning, curriculum training, and more computation could improve performance for the humanoid example.
-However, state-of-the-art reinforcement learning methods are able to train similar behaviors \citep{freeman2021brax, raffin2021stable}, suggesting that further algorithmic improvements in the GPC framework are necessary to achieve reliable scalability to such systems.